Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Introduction

-where $A=A(x, y, t)$ is a uniformly positive-definite periodic smooth matrix function.
-We will also assume that $A$ is symmetric, {\it i.e.} $A^\top=A$ for all $x,y, t$ (more precisely, for almost all $x, y, t$ in the sense of the Lebesgue measure).
+where $d\in\{1,2,3\},$ $A=A(x, y, t)$ is a uniformly positive-definite ($A>0$) symmetric ($A^\top=A$) $y$-periodic smooth matrix function.
 Our aim is to develop a general asymptotic theory for wave packets that oscillate on the scale $\varepsilon$ of the period in the coefficients of (\ref{orig_eqn}) with an amplitude that ``varies slowly'', {\it i.e.} whose gradient is of the order $O(1)$ as $\varepsilon\to 0.$

-Our formal asymptotic expansion (see (\ref{uform}), (\ref{expansion})) is a generalisation of the series adopted by Allaire, Palombaro and Rauch in \cite{APR_2009}, \cite{APR_2011}, \cite{APR_2013}, where solutions to the Cauchy problem for (\ref{orig_eqn}) with ``specially prepared'' initial conditions are analysed in the regimes $t=O(1),$ $t=O(\varepsilon^{-1})$ as $\varepsilon\to0.$ We do not make any assumptions about the initial data, except for those that are required by the standard existence theory for the differential equations in question.
+Our formal asymptotic expansion (see (\ref{uform}), (\ref{expansion})) is a generalisation of the series adopted by Allaire, Palombaro and Rauch in \cite{APR_2009}, \cite{APR_2011}, \cite{APR_2013}, where solutions to the Cauchy problem for (\ref{orig_eqn}) with ``specially prepared'' initial conditions are analysed in the time regimes $t=O(1),$ $t=O(\varepsilon^{-1})$ as $\varepsilon\to0.$ We do not make any assumptions about the initial data, except for those that are sufficient for the existence of solutions to the differential equations in question.

-Our asymptotic procedure results in the nonlinear ``eikonal" equation (\ref{phi_0_eqn}), which is similar to the equation (35) in \cite{APR_2011} but involves in addition the dependence of its solution on the ``quasimomentum'' $\varkappa$ in the integral representation (\ref{uform}).
-We consider general solutions to (\ref{phi_0_eqn}) which provide a general form of the amplitude function $u^{(0)}$ satisfying the transport equation (\ref{u0_final}).
-Our analysis of the ``Gelfand transform'' $\widehat{u}$ in (\ref{uform}) is supplemented by the use of the method of stationary phase in order to provide the general asymptotic form (see Section \ref{asymptotic_form}) for a rapidly oscillating wavetrain with a slowly varying amplitude envelope.
+The substitution of the expansion (\ref{expansion}) into (\ref{orig_eqn}) results in a sequence of recurrence relations for the phase functions $\phi,$ $\eta$ and the amplitudes ${\mathcal U}^{(n)}$.
+The nonlinear ``eikonal" equation (\ref{phi_0_eqn}) for the function $\phi$ is similar to \cite[Eq.
+35]{APR_2011} but involves in addition the dependence of its solution on the ``quasimomentum'' $\varkappa$ in the integral representation (\ref{uform}).
+It turns out that the leading-order amplitude ${\mathcal U}^{(0)}$ has the form (\ref{U0form}), where the variables $x$ and $y$ are separated: the slowly varying factor $u^{(0)}$ satisfies the transport equation (\ref{u0_final}), while the rapidly oscillating factor $U^{(0)}$ satisfies the eigenvalue problem (\ref{eigen0})--(\ref{eigen0_norm}) on the period cell of the composite.
+Our analysis of the leading-order term of the expansion (\ref{expansion}) for the``Gelfand transform'' $\widehat{u},$ related to the solution $u$ via the formula (\ref{uform}), is supplemented by the use of the method of stationary phase, which provides the general asymptotic form (see Section \ref{asymptotic_form}) for a rapidly oscillating wave train with a slowly varying amplitude envelope.